mlip-cmu/s2025/lectures/23_security/security.md

 <!-- colstart -->

-Again: Dashcam system from I2/I3
+Again: Dashcam system from I2

+As a group, tagging members, post in `#lecture`:

-Using STRIDE, discuss & post:
+* Using STRIDE, discuss & post:
   * Data flow throughout the system
   * Possible attacks on the system